 Progress from predictive to prescriptive analysis creates the opportunity for a business to develop a periodic optimized plan within its IBP scope.
 Once resources and constraint data can be dynamically input in a prescriptive algorithm, near real time optimized plans with global constraints can be achieved.
 At that point IBP can still govern the choices of data input and decisions the prescriptive algorithm makes.

 This will end, when artificial intelligent and self-learning systems tune the optimization algorithm and govern and change the constraints and assumptions it uses automatically.
-Similar to the driver in a highly autonomous driving car, who has to touch the steering wheel to let the software know he is still awake, executives might have to let the AI algorithm know they’re watching the integrated business planning decisions and numbers it produces.
+Similar to the driver in a highly autonomous driving car, who has to touch the steering wheel to let the software know he is still awake, executives might have to let the self-driving IBP algorithms know they’re watching the integrated business planning decisions, numbers and actions it produces.

 We have a long way to go before we’re at that stage, but if we use our imagination, we can see how prescriptive analysis is only the start of a new IBP era.